 Security is one of the main reason to select a proven IoT platform vendor.
 Since your expertise is in kettles, sprinkler systems, air conditioning, light bulbs or something else, let someone else manage the security of the cloud and devices as this would otherwise be a daunting maintenance task you would struggle with for a long time.

-If you decide to go with an IoT platform vendor, which is probably the right choice, you must make sure they have a strong solution for securing your device.
+If you decide to go with an IoT platform vendor, which is probably the right choice, you must make sure they have a strong solution for securing your device and even consider contracting with penetration testing companies like Cardinal Peak.
 This should include the ability to perform OTAs on all SW components including all communication stack (some low-cost radio modules with limited flash memory may burn their communication stack into ROM, making updates impossible and potentially leaving devices vulnerable).
 It is likely that your device will be limited to contacting only their server through their APIs.
 They will likely block any other network access (e.g., blocking things such as SSH and Telnet).
 You may find this limiting, but this is how they prevent you from creating vulnerabilities.

 Over time the number of IoT devices will grow, but the number of platform vendors will diminish as the industry consolidates.
 There will be some winners and some losers as the industry and customers converge on the best solutions.
 If you intend for your IoT products to be out in the field for a long time, make sure you understand what the consequences will be to your deployed products if your IoT platform vendor gets acquired or goes out of business.